China: The South in Winter

 Smoking: Smoking is not allowed in the vehicle, nor at meal times or when the group is gathered together for the checklist.
 If you are sharing a room with a non-smoker, please don’t smoke in the room.
 If you smoke in the field, please stand down wind of the group.
 If any lodge, accommodation or location where the group is staying or is gathered has a more restrictive smoking policy than WINGS’ policy, the more restrictive policy will prevail.

 CLIMATE: The weather on this tour will vary enormously.
 South China is typically quite sunny and dry from October through to the end of January.
 It is likely to be significantly warmer at the sites that we will visit on Hainan and in Guizhou.
-Temperatures at Sanya in southern Hainan are likely to range from about 18 - 26°C (64 - 79°F) while in the forest slightly further north at Jianfengling (where we’re likely to spend most of our time between 900-1100 metres or 2950 – 3600 feet) they’re likely to be slightly less than this – perhaps ranging from about 15-26°C (59 - 79°F).
+Temperatures at Sanya in southern Hainan are likely to range from about 18 - 26°C (64 - 79°F) while in the forest slightly further north at Jianfengling (where we’re likely to spend most of our time between 900-1100 metres or 2950 – 3600 feet) they’re likely to be slightly less than this – perhaps ranging from about 10-26°C (50 - 79°F).
 It will be humid here and at Nonggang in Guizhou.
+Our rooms at Jiangfengling do not have heating and can feel cold but all the beds have an electric blanket and thick duvet.
 We will be in the forest most of the time while at Jianfengling but the same will not be true at our next destination, the Danzhou Bay area in northern Hainan.
 There’s far less shade at several of the sites that we’ll visit in that area.
 January temperatures there and in Haikou range from 15 - 23°C (59 - 73°F).
 At Nanning January temperatures typically range between 10 - 17°C (50 - 63°F) and those at Nonggang will be essentially the same.
 Since this is a winter trip, temperatures at Poyang Hu are likely to be cold, especially at night.
 Early morning temperatures during our time there and near Wuyuan will normally be around 4-5°C (39 - 41°F) rising to a maximum of about 12-13°C (54 - 56°F) midday, but possibly as high as 16-17°C (61 - 63°F).
 However, even in those area it can be colder than this, perhaps especially in the hills near Wuyuan and we should be prepared for early morning temperatures to occasionally drop to perhaps 5-7°C below freezing (19 - 23°F).
 It is important to remember that it can feel much colder if the wind is blowing.
 In southern China in winter the humidity can be quite high and unfortunately there is a reasonable chance of early morning fog at Poyang Hu.
 There is also a reasonable chance of rain at some time during the tour and again this is perhaps most likely around Poyang Hu.

 Beijing will easily be the coldest place that we will visit.
 Temperatures in the city range from about 0 - 14°C (0 - 32°F) during January but it is likely to be significantly colder than that in the mountains.
 On that day we will drive up to about 1600 metres or 5250 feet where early morning temperatures could be a low as minus 15°C (5°F).
 Even midday temperatures are unlikely to climb much above a frigid minus 7°C (19°F).
 If it is not windy multiple layers of clothing, including a jacket to keep out any breeze, a warm hat and thick gloves, will suffice.
 Wind chill can significantly affect our perception of the temperatures.
 In Beijing we will never be very far from our vehicle and will have regular access to hot drinks.

 ACCOMMODATION: Varied.
 We will spend the first night of the tour in a clean and comfortable hotel very close to Beijing Capital International Airport.
 Ranked as an international 4-star hotel, the rooms are clean, warm and comfortable.
 The hotel has several restaurants, a bar and spacious lobby lounge.
-It also offers room service, an express laundry service and most amenities that you’d expect from a hotel of an international 4-start ranking.
+It also offers room service, an express laundry service and most amenities that you’d expect from a hotel of an international 4-star ranking.
 We will spend two more nights at this same hotel at the end of the tour.
 We spend the next three nights of the tour in a decent guest house at Jianfengling on Hainan.
 This guest house is very close to the birding and the boardwalk where we will spend most of our time starts right beside it.
 All the rooms are clean, and all have en suite bathrooms with western toilets and showers.
 We will also have our evening meals in the hotel’s restaurant.
 Moving on from Jiangfengling our next stop will be near Danzhou Bay in north-western Hainan.
 The hotel there is better.
 A new hotel, it’s a Chinese 4-star standard (roughly equivalent to a 3-star establishment in the west).
 We will spend two nights in that hotel and expect to have both of our evening meals there.
-Moving on again we will spend the next two nights in a hotel in Longzhou, about a 30-minute drive from Nonggang Reserve in Guangxi.
-The hotel there is older, and about a 3-star equivalent.
+Moving on again we will spend the next two nights in a hotel near Nonggang Reserve near Longzhou in Guangxi.
+The guest house there is older, and about a 2-star equivalent.
 Once again, all the rooms have on suite facilities including a western toilet and shower, and once again the rooms are clean and warm.
-Leaving Longzhou we will spend one night in a comfortable hotel near Nanning airport.
-Ranked equivalent to a western 4-star hotel it is new and comfortable.
-After that we will spend the next two nights in a comfortable three-star hotel in Wuyuan followed by two more nights in a hotel of a similar standard near Poyang Hu NNR.
-Recently refurbished, both of those hotels are of a good standard and are the best in the area.
+Leaving Longzhou we will spend three nights in a comfortable small hotel near Poyang Hu National Nature Reserve.
+Recently refurbished, it is of a good standard and the best in the area.
 All the rooms are clean and warm and each has a television and en suite facilities including a shower and western toilet.
-We will also have our evening meals at each of these places in the hotel’s restaurant.
+We will eat in a restaurant beside the hotel.
+After that we will spend the following night in a comfortable four-star hotel in Wuyuan.
+We will also have our evening meals in the hotel’s restaurant.

-Internet and Mobile Phone Access: As you would expect an ever-increasing number of hotels that we use have internet access and WIFI is available in the rooms of our hotels in Beijing, Danzhou Bay on Hainan, in Longzhou, Nanning, Wuyuan and near Poyang Hu.
+Internet and Mobile Phone Access: As you would expect an ever-increasing number of hotels that we use have internet access and WIFI is available in the rooms of our hotels in Beijing, Danzhou Bay on Hainan, in Nonggang, near Poyang Hu and in Wuyuan.
 It is also available at most of the domestic airports that we will visit.
+There is currently no WIFI at the guest house where we spend three nights at Jianfengling, Hainan.
 Participants should be aware, however, that internet access is occasionally suspended in China – perhaps because of floods, landslides, or political issues.
 Please note that a modest number of western websites, such as Facebook, YouTube, Dropbox, the Google search engine, and Gmail accounts are actively blocked by the Chinese government.
 Mobile phone coverage is superb over most of China and, while not all foreign mobile operators have agreements with the Chinese carriers, many do.
 You are advised to contact your mobile phone provider in advance of the trip to confirm this.
 Mobile phones can be useful while on tour but keep in mind that many countries operate on a different cellular technology.
 Your phone may be incompatible with the local system, so please check with your local carrier.
 Fortunately, with the advent of smartphones, it is easy to download applications such as Skype or Google Voice, which can make calling home free or very inexpensive.
 Note however that most of these are also actively blocked by the Great Firewall.
 Another option is to replace the data (“SIM”) card in your phone in-country.
 The SIM cards, including data can be very cheap.
 If you wish to use this option, you will need to check that your smart phone has a SIM card slot.

 FOOD: Western food will only be available in our hotel in Beijing.
 In the more remote areas, we will of course be eating Chinese food, which on the evidence of past visits is often excellent and generously supplied.
 Green tea and soft drinks, mineral water or beer are served with the main meals.
 Chinese breakfasts are typically unpopular with Western tourists, and we will usually have picnic breakfasts provided by our ground agent.
 In these past, these have consisted of items such as western cereals, milk, fruit (often bananas, oranges, and apples), yoghurt, chocolate bars such as Snickers, sachets of instant coffee (normally with milk and sugar already included since ‘untainted’ coffee is less widely available), tea, rice crackers and biscuits.
 We also expect to be having quite a number of picnic lunches and these are often eaten out in the field.
 These lunches consist of many of these same items often supplemented by boiled eggs, instant noodles, peanuts, and sometimes boiled potatoes.
 On a few occasions (where fresh bread is available) we will also have jam, peanut butter, cheese and/or ham sandwiches.
 Both instant coffee (with sugar) and English-style tea are now quite widely available in China but nevertheless, you might like to bring tea bags, instant coffee (without sugar) and powdered milk.
 These last two items are also useful for converting congee, a watery rice gruel often served at sit-down Chinese breakfasts, into rice pudding.
 You might also consider bringing Muesli bars, Mars bars, packets of soup, instant noodles etc. Our ground agent will provide a number of large thermos flasks that will be useful for making hot drinks and noodles for our days in the field.
 We expect to have a sit-down breakfast on only a couple of occasions – in the hotels that we will use near Nanning airport and in our Beijing airport hotel on the very first and last mornings of the tour.